Gluten Free Italian Veal Cutlets

 Apple Stuffed Honeynut Squash

 Have you seen the adorable Honeynut Squash at your local market this fall?
 I couldn’t resist buying one, they are so cute!
-At about 6″ in length, the size is perfect for the two of us.
+At about 6″ in length, the size is perfect for two servings.
 Similar to butternut squash, the Honeynut is much smaller and sweeter, with a dark orange pulp.

 Unlike the larger butternut and acorn variety, you won’t pull a muscle slicing through this petite squash.
 The skin is much thinner, so thin that you can eat it!